petermnhull/masters-project/README.md

 # Masters Project

-Adaptation of an existing filament model as a two-wall sliding filament model, using cross-linked forces between two Kirchhoff rods to model passive links and active motor protein links as seen in biological axonemal architecture of the flagellum.

-Original repository (accessed 1 October 2019): https://github.com/ekeaveny/filaments/tree/master/matlab-2d-rpy

-## Overview
+Adaptation of an existing filament model for a model two-dimensional microswimmer axoneme.
+The axoneme is comprised of two Kirchhoff filaments inter-connected through a series of cross-links that generate internal driving forces for movement.
+The code is set up for easy use so that multiple swimmers with different behaviours can be simulated.

-This original code demonstrates the use of the method described [here](https://arxiv.org/abs/1903.12609) in simulating a single flexible filament falling under gravity in an infinite domain.
-This version adapts the code for modelling the dynamics of swimming microorganisms in Stokes Flow.
+This code adapts the method described [here](https://arxiv.org/abs/1903.12609) in simulating a single flexible filament falling under gravity in an infinite domain.
 It uses the 'EJBb' version of Broyden's method (Algorithm 2 in the paper) with a reduced 'robot arm' system of nonlinear equations.
 For the hydrodynamic solver, it uses the RPY tensors.

+Original repository for single filaments falling under gravity (accessed 1 October 2019): https://github.com/ekeaveny/filaments/tree/master/matlab-2d-rpy

 ## Instructions
 1. Clone repository.